 A few months pass, you’ve got some pretty good pieces, and you want to actually get published.
 There are a lot of places that will give you a shot… for free.
 Well, eventually you’ll want a firm policy against doing that, but for now, the exposure is worth more than the tiny fee you’d make anyway.
 So look for publications, see what they actually publish—don’t pitch Best River North Bars For Hooking Up to a publication that focuses on recipes for moms—and pitch them ideas that are like what they do, but not exactly what they’ve already done.

 Here’s the secret of pitching (indeed, any job search).
 The person who hires is not looking for someone who is fabulous to be their new best friend.
 The person who hires has too much work and is looking for someone who can take a chunk of it out of their hair and come back with a finished piece.
-Show them you can solve that problem for them with no drama and minimal help from them and return with a perfectly good piece, and you’ll soon get more assignments than you ever expected.
+That’s it.
+Be their no-fuss solution, show them you can solve that problem for them with no drama and minimal help from them and return with a perfectly good piece, and you’ll soon get more assignments than you ever expected.

 Respect the parameters of the assignment.
 If they say 500 words, turn in 475 to 510, not 1200.